davidchong99/fastapi-authentication/README.md

 {"org":"ABC Corp"}
 ```
 ## Architecture
-All source codes are in /app directory.
+All source codes are in /app directory.\
 main.py serves as the main entry point of this API.

 There are 2 routers:
-* metric_router
+* metric_router with API key authentication
-* organization_router
+* organization_router with JWT token authentication

-The business logic for the endpoints are defined in the service.py
+The business logic for the endpoints are defined in their respective service.py\

-The data transfer objects are defined in dto.py.
+The data transfer objects are defined in their respective dto.py.

 ## Tests
-End-to-end tests are found in tests/e2e_tests.
+End-to-end tests are found in tests/e2e_tests.\
 The run_tests.sh script will set up the env before running all tests with pytest.